HR 915: Small Business Technological Advancement Act

 Key points

-- Allows SBA 7(a) loans to cover purchases of business software and cloud computing services
+- Expands SBA 7(a) loans to cover business software and cloud computing services

-- Covers software for payroll, HR, sales, billing, accounting, and inventory tracking
+- Eligible software includes tools for payroll, HR, sales, billing, accounting, and inventory

 Arguments supporters make